shinilkumars/Swiggy-E-commerce-Funnel-Analysis/README.md

 - Problem-solving and hypothesis testing
 - Data visualization and interactive dashboard creation
 - Report writing and presentation of findings

-## Business Impact
-This analysis provided Swiggy with actionable insights to:
-- Optimize their marketing channels
-- Improve conversion rates across the sales funnel
-- Identify and address factors affecting order volumes
-- Enhance overall platform performance
-- Understand the impact of restaurant-related factors on user behavior
-- Optimize pricing, discounts, and charges to improve conversion rates

 ## Project Exploration